 Verse 2:-3: "In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 3And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also."

-Verses 4-6: "And you know the way to where I am going."
+Although some scholars disagree, most think the above Scripture is referring to Jesus' second coming, or the rapture.Verses 4-6: "And you know the way to where I am going."
 5Thomas said to him, "Lord, we do not know where you are going.
 How can we know the way?
 Jesus said to him, "I am the way, and the truth, and the life.
 No one comes to the Father except through me."

-"Jesus is the Truth," He presented the truth, and the truth was brought to light when Jesus fulfilled all the prophecies concerning Himself, proving He was who He claimed to be.
-In fact in early Christianity many manuscripts use the word "Truth" when referencing God.
+"Jesus is the Truth:" The truth was brought to light when Jesus fulfilled all the prophecies concerning Himself, proving He was who He claimed to be.
+Many manuscripts in early Christianity used the word, "Truth" when referencing God.

-Verse 7-8: "If you had known me, you would have known my Father also.
+Verse 7: "If you had known me, you would have known my Father also.
 From now on you do know him and have seen him."

-After His mission had been fulfilled the disciples had both hindsight, and with the help of the Holy Spirit, could see and comprehend God's plan from beginning to end, and wrote fluently about it. (this book, the Gospel of John, is a perfect example)
+After Jesus' mission had been fulfilled, and the disciples empowered by the Holy Spirit, they could see and comprehend God's plan from beginning to end, and they wrote fluently about it.
+The "Gospel of John" is a perfect example.

 Verse 8 "Philip said to him, "Lord, show us the Father, and it is enough for us."

 Although Philip was slow to understand, his statement very likely represented the thoughts of all the disciples.